Yuri-wrlk/Projeto-BARES/C++/Bares/README.md

 by Thiago Cesar Morais Diniz de Lucena & Yuri Reinaldo da Silva

+Can be found at: https://github.com/Yuri-wrlk/Projeto-BARES

 Introduction
 --------------------------------------------------------------------------------------

-BARES, or *Basic ARithmetic Expression Evaluator based on Stacks*, is a program made in C++ with the main purpose to take a series of arithmetic expressions, analyse it searching if there is any problem within the formula and, if it is everything correct, give the expression result.
+BARES, or *Basic ARithmetic \Expression Evaluator based on Stacks*, is a program made in C++ with the main purpose to take a series of arithmetic expressions, analyse it searching if there is any problem within the formula and, if it is everything correct, give the expression result.